texfaq/texfaq.github.io/FAQ-prevlig.md

 This is a strength of TeX: some pairs of letters are automatically replaced by a single glyph, for aesthetic reasons, as is done in letterpress.
-For example, when an `f` and an `i` are placed next to each other, the hood of the `f` would normally tend collide with the tittle of the i, which wouldn't look very nice.
+For example, when an `f` and an `i` are placed next to each other, the hood of the `f` would normally tend collide with the tittle of the `i`, which wouldn't look very nice.
 TeX therefore replaces them with a new, prettier glyph: ﬁ.
 This merging of glyphs is called a ligature.

 The same mechanism is used to obtain the Spanish characters ¡ and ¿, which are typed in as `` !` `` and `` ?` ``.

-In Cyrillic fonts used with OT2 encoding, the letter pair sh will produce the glyph ш (the _sha_ letter).
+In Cyrillic fonts used with OT2 encoding, the letter pair `sh` will produce the glyph ш (the _sha_ letter).

 But in some cases, one may want to prevent ligatures from occurring.